-We are so grateful for all of the Silver Sunday event organisers and volunteers who find ways to bring people together to celebrate our older population – whether on the doorsteps, indoors, outdoors or virtually.
+We are so grateful for all of the Silver Sunday event organisers and volunteers who find ways to bring people together to celebrate our older population.
 Can you run a class or activity in a park or online?
 Can you host a party in your garden, place of worship, school playground or community hall?
-Can you celebrate Silver Sunday by post, phone or decorating your front door?
+Can you celebrate Silver Sunday by sending a card or visiting an elderly neighbour?

 Special events